An easy one it seems to be. But it is really so?

 Interviewers are actually trying to assess a lot of things with their question.

 First of all, they ask you to tell them a little about your experience.
 Many job applicants do not catch the word, narrating in great detail all jobs they had in life.
 Such an answer points out to weak listening skills, or inability to talk to the point, both of which will cut short your chances of getting a job, if you face a decent competition in an interview.

-What more, interviewers also observe what you consider to be important aspect of a job.
-Do you talk about your salary, about your former boss, about your working duties?
-Or do you talk about the achievements, about the added value you were able to bring to the employer, about lessons you learned in your last employment, about the way it has prepared you for this job?
+The question helps the interviewers to understand what matters for you the most in job.
+Do you talk about your salary, the product or team you managed, about your working duties?
+Or do you talk about the achievements, about the value you were able to bring to the employer, about the lessons you learned in your last employment?

-- Describe a situation when you had a conflict with your sub-ordinate.
+- Describe a conflict you had with your sub-ordinate.